Omokiti/pettysave-frontend-assessment/README.md

+# Pettysave Frontend Internship Assessment

+This test is for the role of frontend engineering intern at Pettysave

+## Objective

 Using JavaScript and Vue your task is to implement a page that fetches authors and their works from the [JSON placeholder api](https://jsonplaceholder.typicode.com), and display some of the data in the best possible way that you can

 ## Expectations